TPrasad98/AdventureWorks_PowerBI_Project/README.md

-Sure, here's a more detailed and comprehensive README.md file for your Power BI project:

----

 # AdventureWorks Power BI Project

 Welcome to the AdventureWorks Power BI Project!
 This repository contains the files and documentation for a comprehensive business intelligence solution built using Microsoft Power BI.
 The project demonstrates how to transform raw data into insightful reports and dashboards to aid business decision-making.